 The 4-plex was listed for sale at $375,000 in Jan 2011 and was reduced to $350k by March.

 In April, we made an offer of $325k (+5k closing cost) to the bank, contingent on inspection.
 The bank took about 2 months to make their decision and accepted our offer in late June.
 At this point we had a thorough inspection done and found many issues as detailed in this 4-plex short sale experience post.
 After seeing all the issues, I got a bit scared and asked for another price reduction.
 The last offer we made was $300k + 5k toward closing cost.
 The bank took another month to do the paper work and they accepted the offer in late July.
-With all these issues, I’m starting to think it might be easier to invest in service apartments instead.

 Here are the final numbers